-As technology becomes more and more pervasive in the educational setting, and teachers embrace it in the classroom by way of blended teaching, it becomes more difficult—and also increasingly more important—for parents to understand the educational tech tools available to help their children excel while participating in other activities they want to pursue.
+As technology becomes more and more pervasive in the educational setting, e-learning tools for education are a natural extension of this.
+Teachers are embracing online learning tools in the classroom by way of blended teaching.
+Therefore, it is increasingly more important for parents to understand the educational tech tools available to help their children excel in school.

 Below are Valerie Hartford’s recommendations for other educational technology tools that parents should be aware of in order to help their children.
 It is important to note here Valerie is detailing the technology her son currently uses, and that there are additional options available for younger and older age groups.

 Quizlet: www.quizlet.com This is an app that lets you create flashcards.
 I really like it because of two particular features my son uses: audio and tests.
 Your student can listen to the content on their phone.
 This also means they get to absorb the information three different ways: reading, typing and listening.
 The other feature that is very useful is the ‘test’ feature.
 Quizlet will prepare a quick test on the content of their ‘set’ of flashcards.
 It can create more than one test so they can re-test until they get everything right.
 They can share the set with their friends and now some teachers are creating sets online for their students to study.

 Khan Academy: khanacademy.org This is a website that offers video tutorials on a wide range of topics.
 My son first used it for math.
 He didn’t fully understand a concept his teacher had taught that day in class, and so went on the Khan Academy website to watch a tutorial.
 He was able to go through the math problem step by step, and replay it if he missed something.
 This site is another way of reinforcing what he learned and making sure that he was comfortable with the information.
 I would really recommend this as a way for your student to review concepts they learn in class.